 - Basic Life Support (CPR/AED) and First Aid Certification = $34

-- BLS breathing barrier mask = $13 (at the GVSU University Bookstore)
+- CPR breathing barrier mask = $13 (at the GVSU Laker Store)

 - Travel to and from clinical/immersive experience (varies based on assignment)

 - Grand Valley Athletic Training Polo = $33

 - Student membership to ATrack = $45 annually or $90 for a lifetime.

-- All textbooks and supplemental materials required for each course.
+- All textbooks and supplemental materials are required for each course.